 A build includes Installers of the available products – multiple platforms.

-Smoke Test (BVT) Basic application test to take decision on further testing
+Smoke Test (BVT): Basic application test to take decision on further testing

-Testing of new features
+- Testing of new features

-Stress testing and memory leakage testing.
+- Stress testing and memory leakage testing.

-Bug report is created
+- Bug report and other reports are created

-Development – Code freezing
+#14) Code freezing

-No more new features are added at this point.
+- No more new features are added at this point.

-Builds and regression testing.
+- Build and regression testing.

-Decision to release the product
+#16) Decision to release the product

-Post-release Scenario for further objectives.
+#17) Post-release scenario for further objectives.